-No matter which option you choose, we guarantee to keep your data for at least 10 years and you can be sure to fulfil the regulations of the Max Planck Society, as well as the German Research Foundation to ensure "Good Scientific Practice".
+No matter which option you choose, we guarantee to keep your data for at least 10 years* and you can be sure to fulfill the regulations of the Max Planck Society, as well as the German Research Foundation to ensure "Good Scientific Practice".

 - Option 1: archive within Keeper

 Pretty simple: as long as you don't delete your data, we will keep it for you.
 You can generate a Cared Data Certificate for your libraries and show it to anyone who might request evidence of archiving.
 We also won't delete anything in case you moved on from the Max Planck Society; your data stays where it is.

 - Option 2: archive outside of Keeper